 Virgin Margarita Mocktail (Non-Alcoholic)

-So that non-drinkers can enjoy an alcohol-free margarita, we just need to make some tweaks (and of course, remove the alcohol!).
+So that non-drinkers can enjoy an alcohol-free margarita, we just need to make some tweaks (and remove the alcohol!).

 These days we have alcohol-free liquors that make virgin cocktails a breeze, or you could use syrups instead – your choice!